This is a basic guide, if you’re already familiar with Git, check out our advanced Git ↔ Jupyter guide.

 # -m flag is used to provide a human friendly message describing the change >> git commit -m "Adds customer data analysis notebook"

-Commit simply creates a checkpoint (or version) that you can revert back to at any time.
-Now finally push this commit to GitHub.
+Commit simply creates a checkpoint that you can revert to at any time.
+Let’s push this commit to GitHub.

 >> git push

 Say you are working on a large project spanning multiple days, but you need to periodically push work in progress commits as a backup.
 The way to do that is by creating a feature branch.